 that we are looking at only one force and one direction at a time.
 In

 reality, this simplified motion doesn't occur because all of the forces

 are interrelated to the aircraft's speed, altitude, orientation, etc.

 But looking at the forces ideally and individually does give us some

 insight and is much easier to understand.

 In an ideal situation, an airplane could sustain a constant speed

-and level flight in which the weight would be balanced by the lift,
+and level flight in which the weight would be balanced

 and the drag would be balanced by the thrust.
 The closest example of

 this condition is a cruising airliner.